niangocedric/Projects/README.md

 # Projects
 ##  basis project portfolio
-  added some basis project related to my interesting area aslo looking for job as developper in this area
+  added some basis project related to my interesting area aslo looking for job as developper in this area.

 # Students App
 # Obstacle Detection